openstack/masakari/doc/source/install/install_and_configure.rst

 This section describes how to install and configure Masakari services on the compute node.

-This section assumes that you already have a :doc:`working OpenStack environment <development.environment>` with the following components installed:
+This section assumes that you already have a working OpenStack environment with the following components installed:
 Nova, Glance, Cinder, Neutron and Identity.

 The installation and configuration vary by distribution.